 For the last few years I have been concentrating on studying, understanding, and writing about the issue of narcissistic pastors.
 Not the "I love myself" type narcissists, but the predators who eat their flocks.
 The result has been writing and presenting papers on Narcissistic Personality Disorder in the clergy.
 It also resulted in co-authoring a book with R. Glenn Ball titled Let Us Prey: The Plague of Narcissist Pastors and What We Can Do About It.
 We are excited and honored to announce that the book has been accepted for publication by a reputable, mainline publishing house.
-Expect it to be available in softcover and digital forms by the fall of 2016.
+Expect it to be available in softcover and digital forms in early 2017.

 Church Fights: Can't We All Just Get Along?

 In John 17, Jesus prayed for himself, for his disciples, and for the fledgling Church that would arise.
 These words always strike me when I read that passage: “My prayer is not for them alone.
 I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.
 I have given them the glory that you gave me, that they may be one as we are one—I in them and you in me—so that they may be brought to complete unity.
 Then the world will know that you sent me and have loved them even as you have loved me."
 (John 17: 20-23)